 Experienced EMT is good, but only when you play a support deck to combine other cards with it.

 +30% shotgun ammo capacity; +10% damage with shotguns

 While the shotgun ammo capacity is minimal, the damage is still a must-have for shotgun builds.
 You will tear through special Riddens with a couple of shots.

 Another good support card for overall healing.

 Energy Bar – Mobility Card

-Gives +60% stamina regeneration which should be more than enough for your stamina needs.
-Pair this with the Cross Trainers and you are already good to go on stamina.
+It gives +60% stamina regeneration which should be more than enough for your stamina needs.
+Pair this with the Cross Trainers, and you are already good to go on stamina.